 It is not permitted to stop anywhere on the roads approaching the airport, and anyone delivering passengers to the terminal to catch their flight should use the approved areas for drop off and pick up, or risk facing a fine.

-Drop off bays are located in car park 1, which is very close to the main terminal.
+Drop-off bays are located in car park 1, which is very close to the main terminal.
 There is a charge for this area, and waiting is limited to eight hours.

-Free drop off and pick up is available at car park 4, where a stay of ten minutes is free to enable passengers to unload luggage.
+Free drop off and pick up are available at car park 4, where a stay of ten minutes is free to enable passengers to unload luggage.
 From here, passengers can take the complimentary shuttle bus to the terminal.